The best local movers for Boston to Providence moves

 - Providence’s population is about 72% less than Boston.

-- Providence's public transportation has a score of 7 out of 10 versus Boston's higher score of 9.
+- Providence’s public transportation score of 7 out of 10 is lower than Boston’s score of 9.

 - Providence is less walkable than Boston with a score of 76 out of 100 vs Boston’s 98 out of 100.

-- Providence has a bike-friendliness score 61 out of 100, which means it isn't as accessible to and safe for cyclists as Boston, which has a score of 86 out of 100.
+- Providence has a bike-friendliness score of 61 out of 100, which means it isn’t as accessible or safe for cyclists as Boston, which has a score of 86.

 - Providence’s crime rate is higher than Boston with a score of 49.84 compared to Boston’s 39.88.
 This means that Providence neighborhoods are safer than 49.84% of all U.S. neighborhoods, and Boston neighborhoods are safer than 39.88%.